Categories: Content Marketing

 6. Verdict: Usability

-1Password is more polished, whereas LastPass is gentler with non-technical users, particularly those who value simplicity over complex access management, extra features, or bigger organizational setups.
+1Password is more polished, whereas LastPass is gentler for non-technical users, particularly those who value simplicity over complex access management, extra features, or larger organizational setups.

 Pricing and Value